shourya2006/CodeCrakrr/README.md

       - `/codeforces` - CodeForces-specific components
       - `/leetcode` - LeetCode-specific components
       - `/codechef` - CodeChef-specific components
+      - `/SQ` - SuggestedQuestions components
     - `App.jsx` - Main application component
     - `routes.jsx` - Application routing configuration

-## Customization

-To change the usernames for each platform, modify the following files:
-- CodeForces: Update the username variable in `client/src/components/CodeForces.jsx`
-- LeetCode: Update the username variable in `client/src/components/LeetCode.jsx`
-- CodeChef: Update the username variable in `client/src/components/CodeChef.jsx`

-## Future Roadmap

-- User authentication and profile management
-- SDE Sheet tracking and progress
-- Daily coding challenge suggestions
-- Unified search across platforms
-- Problem recommendation engine based on skill level

-## Contributing
+## User Settings

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+You can configure your platform usernames in the Settings page:
+1. Navigate to the Settings page
+2. Enter your usernames for LeetCode, CodeForces, and CodeChef
+3. Save your changes
+4. Your profiles will be automatically loaded across the application

-# Setting up Environment Variables
+## Setting up Environment Variables

 For security reasons, API keys and other sensitive information are stored in environment variables.

-## Setup
+### Setup

 1. Create a `.env` file in the `client/` directory
 2. Add your API keys following the format in `.env.example`